-Now almost everyone uses oil in their daily or weekly hair and skin care maintenance.
+Now almost everyone uses oil in their daily or weekly hair care maintenance.
 Remember when people used to think “oil-free” was a good thing?
 Not anymore.
-We now know how important oil is for keeping our hair and skin in balance when it comes to moisture.
+We now know how important oil is for keeping our hair in balance when it comes to moisture.
 But, it’s hard to know which oil we should use for what purpose.
+Castor oil is a well-known cure for hair loss and thinning hair, a good natural remedy to replace expensive black hair products and one of the best ingredients for weak hair treatments.

-One oil that people have used for centuries is castor oil.
-Don’t worry—we’re going into detail about its properties as a laxative!
-Instead we’ll be diving into hair-related castor oil uses.
+People have used castor oil for centuries.
+Today its multiple benefits are a scientifically proven fact.
+Don’t worry—we’re not going into detail about its properties as a laxative!
+Instead, we’ll be diving into hair-related castor oil uses.

 Castor oil is created from the castor bean (which is not truly a bean but actually a large, hard seed).
 The plant is a hardy shrub that when cared for and trimmed properly can grow into a small tree.
 Not to be digested, the oil is readily available commercially and is used for a variety of household purposes like as a machine lubricant or a muscle relaxant.